lucasvtiradentes/development-utils/boilerplate-projects/node-typescript-npm-package-ci-cd-publish-boilerplate/README.md

 $ npm run dev
 ```

+As this project uses `husky`, make sure to run the following command after initialize git in the folder: `npx husky install`.
+Only after this command husky will be able to check commit messages validation.

 ## :information_source: How to publish it

 The first step is to change the package `name` and the `repository` keys in the `package.json` file to the name you want the package to be.

 Second, go to NPM and create a `TOKEN` for automation, as its shown in the following link:

 - [How to generate NPM token tutorial](https://docs.npmjs.com/creating-and-viewing-access-tokens)

 Third, create a github repository and setup a github secret containing the `NPM TOKEN` in order to github publish it directly.

 - [How to create github secret tutorial](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)
 - Name it as `NPM_AUTH_TOKEN`